• Skip to primary navigation

 Raw sugar adds a caramel flavour to the biscuits.

 Rolled oats, do not use quick oats, the result will differ.
 They add to the texture.
-Whilst oats are naturally gluten-free, most are handled in facilities that also handle gluten foods, be sure to check the labels for “gluten-free certification”
+Whilst oats are naturally gluten-free, most are handled in facilities that also handle gluten foods, be sure to check the labels for “gluten-free certification”.
+I like using the Bob Mills organic gluten free rolled oats, which I also use in these oatmeal cookies.

 Dairy-free butter provides a rich butteriness.

 Golden syrup is a thick, amber-colored sugar syrup aka light treacle.
 It is a popular baking ingredient in Australia.
 The golden syrup will help to give these biscuits their distinct butterscotch flavour.
-Golden syrup can be purchased online (affiliate link).
+Golden syrup can be purchased online.

 Bicarbonate soda is a raising agent that helps to create some shape in the biscuits.